tbrowder/Text-Utils/README.md

 Splits a string into two pieces.

-Inputs are the string to be split, the split character or string, maximum length, a starting position for the search, and the search direction (normally forward unless the `:$rindex` option is `True`).
+Inputs are the string to be split, the split (or break) character or string, a starting position for the search, and the search direction (normally forward unless the `:$rindex` option is `True`).
+The split character is kept with the first part of the string by default.
+The default behavior with a semicolon as the split character:

-An additional option, `:$clean`, causes the break character to be removed from the first part, and both parts to be normalized.
+An additional option, `:$clean`, causes the split character to be removed from the first part, and the first part to be normalized.
+The second part remains unchanged.

-An additional option, `:$break-after`, causes the split to be delayed to the position after the input break string on a normal forward split.

-It returns the two parts of the split string.
-The second part will be shortened to the `:$max-line-length` value if its entered value is greater than the default zero.
+The same input as before but using the `:clean` option yields:

 The signature: